 There are many things that differ between different kinds of plugs.
 One is the gap between the electrodes.
 Also, different plugs have different heat ranges which will be needed based on the air fuel ratio and compression of the engine.

-The electrode material will differ on different plugs, the most common materials are copper, platinum, and iridium.
+The electrode material will vary on different plugs.
+The most common materials are copper, platinum, and iridium.

 AD 54-04-01 - Spark plugs/AC spark plug of General Motors Corp

 BS ISO 28741 - Road vehicles - Spark plugs and their cylinder head housings - Basic characteristics and dimensions